The Teen Department offers several volunteer opportunities for students in grades 6-12.

 In collaboration with the Madison Senior Center and Madison Youth and Family Services, we offer tech support for senior citizens with a teen volunteer.
 During the school year, we meet the 4th Monday of the month at the Senior Center.
 During the summer we meet weekly.
 Teen volunteers provide help on topics such as email, smartphones, social media, downloading files, and tablets/e-readers.

 Reading Buddies allows young children to develop their literacy skills with a teen volunteer.
-Teen volunteers meet weekly with their Little Buddy for 45 minute to 1 hour sessions.
+Teen volunteers meet weekly with their Little Buddy for 1-hour sessions.
 During that time, the pair read children’s books, color, play literacy games, and more.
 Teen volunteers must be available for a weekly commitment for the span of the 6-week program.
 This program occurs in the fall, winter, and spring.
-The spring session is currently underway.
-The next session will begin in September.

 Electronic Teen Advisory Group (eTAG) is an opportunity to periodically earn small amounts of volunteer credit by answering opinion questions about the library.
 These questions will relate to technologies in the library, library programs, the collection and more.
 This can be done on your own time without the need to come to the library.
 Each short questionnaire you fill out will earn you 15 minutes of volunteer credit.